notoriginallink/seL4-verification/seL4.typ

 again]
 ]

+#slide(title: "Proof chain")[
+  #figure(
+    image("assets/proof_chain.png"),
+    caption: "seL4 proof chain"
+  )
+]

+#slide(title: "How is C verified?")[
+  #set align(top)
+  == Refinement of C
+  C is not a formal language; in order to allow reasoning about a C program in the theorem prover (we use Isabelle/HOL), it has to be transformed into mathematical logic (HOL).

+ This is done by a C parser written in Isabelle.
+The parser defines the semantics of the C program, and gives it meaning in HOL according to this semantics.
+It is this formalisation which we prove to be a refinement of the mathematical
+(abstract) model.
+== Compiler's challenge
+As already mentioned before, some features of C were restricted to get a subset of language with unambigious semantics.

+#hint-box()[However, this *does not guarantee* that our
+assumed semantics for that subset is the same as the compiler’s.]
+]

 #slide(title: "Assurance")[
   #set align(top)
   Overall, we show that the behaviour of the C implementation is fully captured by the abstract specification.
 This is a strong statement, as *it allows